COS301-SE-2024/GameOnConnect/README.md

 <div align="center">

 <div align="center">
-  GameOnConnect is an exciting new social media platform for gamers.
+  <b>GameOnConnect is an exciting new social media platform for gamers.
 Here you will unlock the ability to discover new games and connect with friends on a whole new level!
 GameOnConnect also enables you to schedule gaming sessions and tournaments and record your gaming activity to build up your personalized gaming stats.
-As a bonus feature, GameOnConnect keeps you entertained during long loading screens with fun minigames!
+As a bonus feature, GameOnConnect keeps you entertained during long loading screens with fun minigames!</b>
 </div>

 # 🎮Badges: #